+Examination form: Written home assignment to be handed in via SDU Assignment in

+Black Board

-Examination form: Written home assignment to be handed in via SDU Assignment in Black Board Length: Maximum 20 pages per group.
-Duration: Date for submission will be announced by the secretariat Multiple participants: The report should be written in groups of 2-3 students.
-It must be specified in the preface who is responsible for which parts of the term paper, so an individual evaluation is possible.
-Co-examiner None Scale: the 7-point grading scale Weighting: 10 ECTS points
+Length: Maximum 20 pages per group.

+Duration: Date for submission will be announced by the secretariat specified in the preface who is responsible for which parts of the term paper, so an individual evaluation is possible.